 Happy New Year, dear readers!

 This is the 42nd post I’ve written for Cherry’s Cache.
-The site was launched in April, with three posts already in place, and they’ve gone up at weekly intervals since.
+The site was launched in April with three posts already in place, and new posts have gone up at weekly intervals since.
 So, I’ve been kept busy through lockdown and through a very mixed year – a year of challenges for all of us.

 The idea had been brewing for a while; my author’s website had an intermittent blog, but I felt it was time to strike out again in a more purposeful way.
-I also needed to get my teeth into a project which wasn’t writing a book every two years, as had been the case for a long time now.
-It wasn’t the right moment either in terms of my own ideas or in the publishing market to start another book.
+I also needed to get my teeth into a project which wasn’t writing a book every two years, which I’ve been doing for a long time now.
+It wasn’t the right moment either in terms of my own ideas or the publishing market for that.
 But I needed to write, all the same!
-Perhaps a new website might be the way to go?

 And then an email popped up in my inbox, a notification from The Gentle Author, of Spitalfields Life blog, that he was preparing to give his last ever courses on blog writing.
 I’ve long been a subscriber to the G.A.’s blog, which is an incredible compendium of articles about London life, so I decided that this was my one and only chance.
-I signed up for the course in early March.
+I signed up for the advanced course in early March, for those who already had experience of blogging and writing.
 I felt it would hone my skills and perhaps help me to discover a format for the new blog.

 It was a magical weekend, staying in an old weaver’s house in Spitalfields, right opposite the Hawksmoor church.
-A smallish but committed group of us gathered to check out ways of presenting material, designing a website and how to keep ourselves on track with the writing, as well as our blogs.
-I’m bound by group confidentiality not to discuss what we did, or said, but I’ll give links below to a few of the blogs that others are writing.
+A small but committed group of us gathered to talk about our aspirations, and to check out ways of presenting material, designing a website and keeping ourselves on track with the writing.
+I’m bound by group confidentiality not to discuss exactly what we did, or said, but I’m proud to include give links below to some of the blogs that others are writing, with their kind permission.

-The weekend was intensified for me because of the sense of a looming crisis, as the Covid virus epidemic was gathering pace.
+The weekend was intensified for me because of the sense of a looming crisis, as the Covid virus epidemic gathered pace.
 There were no actual restrictions in place then; the general advice was to be cautious, but the crowds I saw gathering in and around Spitalfields pubs in the evenings made a mockery of that.
-I made a few cautious expeditions.
-A friend and I visited the Dennis Severs house by candlelight on the Friday evening before the course – magic!
+I made a few careful expeditions.
+A friend and I visited the Dennis Severs house by candlelight on the Friday evening before the course – magical!
 And I spent a blissful early Sunday morning rediscovering my (very) old haunts of Sclater and Cheshire Street, at the end of Brick Lane, where I had once ‘fossicked’ for vintage clothes for my shop Tigerlily.
 (We’re talking Cambridge, 1970s, here.)
-I hope to write something more about Tigerlily later on.
+I plan to write something more about Tigerlily later on.

-But I decided to cut short my visit, as it was plain matters were getting worse, and I had to get back to Devon by train.
+But I decided to cut short my visit after the course, as it was plain matters were getting worse, and I had to get back to Devon by train.
 I cancelled a follow-on stay with my son in Stockwell, and a planned visit to the Tate, and left the course a couple of hours early.
 As I jumped on the train at Paddington, I felt as though I was fleeing before a tidal wave.

-However, before I left I had reaped huge benefits from the course.
-I pounced on a suggestion from Paul that I should celebrate the diversity of my writing – I’ve never fitted easily into one category – and write about any or all of the subjects that fascinated me.
-On the journey home, the name ‘Cherry’s Cache’ came to me, and I jotted down a wealth of topics that I might cover.
-With friendly phone and online help of Jason, who handles the Spitalfields Life website, I became the possessor of a smart new website.
-Paul advised me not to try and do it myself – time wasted, for a writer, he said!
-And although I could construct a basic site through one of the blogging platforms, Jason’s work gave me something far more sophisticated and user-friendly than I would have been able to create.
+However, I had reaped huge benefits from the course.
+I pounced on a suggestion from The Gentle Author, that I should celebrate the diversity of my writing – I’ve never fitted easily into one category – and tend to write about a variety of subjects that fascinate me, and which I research enthusiastically.
+On the journey home, the name ‘Cherry’s Cache’ came to me, and I also jotted down a wealth of topics that I might cover.
+In the weeks that followed, with the friendly but ‘remote’ help of designer Jason, who handles the Spitalfields Life website, I became the possessor of a smart new website.
+The G. A. had advised me not to try and do it myself – time wasted, for a writer, he said!
+And although I had already learnt how to construct a basic site through one of the blogging platforms, Jason’s work gave me something far more sophisticated and user-friendly than I would have been able to create.

 So here I am.
-I decided to put up one post a week, and I aim to hold to that until the 12 month year is up.
-Then I may decide to slow it down to once every two weeks; although it’s exciting and stimulating, getting a weekly blog into place, it’s also a great deal of work!
-I enjoy research enormously, and probably for that very reason, it always takes me further into new areas than I expect.
-Some blogs, like those on the Zinkeisen sisters and Walter Lassally require a considerable amount of background preparation, and I like to try and ensure that the facts are as solid as I can make them.
-If I therefore sometimes construct a post from existing writing that I’ve done, you’ll understand why, I hope!
-It gives me a chance to draw breath before tackling another substantial subject.
+I decided to put up one post a week, and I aim to hold to that until the 12 month year is up, in April.
+Then I may slow it down a little, perhapsposting once every two weeks.
+Although it’s exciting and stimulating, getting a weekly blog into place, it’s also a great deal of work!
+I enjoy research enormously, and probably for that very reason, it always takes me further than I expect into new areas.
+Some blogs, like those on Anna Zinkeisen and the Zodiac Calendar and cinematographer Walter Lassally require a considerable amount of background preparation, and I try and ensure that the facts are as solid as I can make them.
+Others I revisit from existing material, but I nearly always want to re-craft blogs or articles which I’ve written before.
+So my aim is that everything on this site, whether written from scratch or discovered in my ‘trove’, has a freshness to it, and a guarantee that I’ve put my spirit and energy into it.

-I made a decision at the start that I won’t try and reflect current events in my posts, as a general rule.
-(This post is an exception!)
-I’d like some of these stories to be relevant in the future, and not tied to the circumstances in which I wrote them.
+With that aim of refreshing the spirit, for any and all of us, I made a decision at the start that I wouldn’t usually reflect current events in my posts.
+I’d like some of the stories to be relevant in the future, not tied to the circumstances in which I wrote them.
 Also, I reckoned that readers were getting enough of the news and the prevailing pandemic anxieties, and that it would be better to tackle topics which could interest and cheer people.
 My Gentle Author coach was kind enough to say: ‘I am so pleased that you are writing your blog, these things take on a greater meaning when people are searching hungrily for stories beyond the news.’
 Indeed.
-And I’m writing as an activist, or agitating for particular kinds of change – that’s not my job, though I respect those who do this out of genuine concerns for our future.
-Once, I was asked in a visualisation exercise what my task is, I spontaneously replied, ‘I bring the fire from the mountain.’
+And it’s not my task to write as an activist, or agitate for particular kinds of change – others do that better.
+Once, I was asked in a visualisation exercise what my job was, I spontaneously replied, ‘I bring the fire from the mountain.’
 Make of that what you will.

-I’ve had enormous fun too, consulting with my old schoolfriends Helen Leadbeater and Mary Cutler about how we all got involved with writing for Jackie, for instance.
-Reliving the crazy exhibition we put on in France for my husband’s art.
-Foraging for Black Country jokes, and writing about the adventures of my runaway 4x great grandmother.
+I’ve had enormous fun too, for instance consulting with my old schoolfriends Helen Leadbeater and Mary Cutler about how we all got involved with writing for Jackie magazine.
+Reliving the ‘unusual exhibition’ my husband and I put on in France, with the assistance of actors Bill Homewood and Estelle Kohler.
+Foraging for Black Country jokes, and writing about the adventures of my runaway 4x great grandmother, Mary Max.
+Just recently, my post on Pangur Ban and the Old Irish Cats was taken up by readers of the Facebook page, British Medieval History, and resulted in an explosion of reader numbers, for which I am truly grateful and honoured!

 The game’s not over yet.
 I hope I can continue at least for another year, even if with fewer posts.
-(We’ll see!)
 And here’s a big THANK YOU for reading my posts, and for subscribing to the email list, if that’s how you get the alerts.
-There have been some lovely comments (and only one grumble!)
-I quote some of them here as they help motivate me to keep going!
+There have been some lovely comments.
+I quote a few here as they help motivate me to keep going!

 Hi Cherry – It wouldn’t be Sunday with your blog.
 Many thanks!
 (KC)